-Recycling water is only really feasible for the Turbo 500.
-If using the Alembic Pot Still, you would need very large storage tanks.
+Recycling water is only really feasible for the T500.
+If using the Alembic Pot Still system, you would need very large storage tanks.
 Alternatively, if you'd rather not use any water at all, use an Air Still or Air Still Pro which uses air, not water to condense.

 You can recirculate water during a run, however, you would need to find a way to cool the water before it goes back into the still.
-We have seen setups with one big barrel (~200 - 300 L (52.8-79.2 US Gal)) of water with plenty of ice and a submersible pump which is connected to the water inlet of the still.
-The water is then be pumped through the still and the water outlet feeds into the same barrel.
+You can find examples of setups with one big barrel (~200 - 300 L (52.8-79.2 US Gal)) of water with plenty of ice and a submersible pump which is connected to the water inlet of the still.
+The water is then pumped through the still and the water outlet feeds into the same barrel.
 You should ensure that it is never submerged in the water.
 The water is thus recycled, however, they must always ensure that the water temp in the barrel is below 20°C (68°F).

-We've heard of some people collecting water from their gutters around their houses which is at a cool enough temperature to use and run through and it's going to waste anyway.
+Some people collect water from their gutters around their houses which is at a cool enough temperature to use and run through and, why not if it's just going to waste anyway.
 As the water never touches the distillate it doesn't have to be perfectly clean water but it should always be free of any debris etc.

 Other setups include having 2 x 200 L (52.8 US Gal) barrels and a submersible pump where one barrel contains all the cooling water (200 L (52.8 US Gal) should be enough for a T500 run) and is connected via the pump to the water inlet of the condenser.